garrandall/popular-music-data/tracks/it-s-a-miracle-culture-club.md

 Guns that cross the street
 You never know who you might meet
 Who's in disguise
-Oooh, as you blow a storm
+Oh, as you blow a storm
 There's no one there to keep you warm
 It's no surprise
 There's something in my eyes